Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Discussion and Conclusions

-The \hermeian{} haloes are promising targets to detect signals of DM annihilation in gamma-ray experiments.
+The \hermeian{} haloes are promising targets to detect signals of DM annihilation in gamma-ray experiments compared to field galaxies with a similar mass.
 We characterize their detectability by calculating their astrophysical \Jfactor{}s and determine the angular sizes of their photon emission regions (see \figref{fig:Results:J_factors}).
-The \Jfactor{}s of the four \hermeian{} galaxies are comparable with those from dwarf satellite galaxies but are much lower than the nearby dwarfs showing most promise for the detection of a DM signal.
+The \Jfactor{}s of the four \hermeian{} galaxies are comparable with those from dwarf galaxies but are much lower than the nearest MW satellite galaxies showing most promise for the detection of a DM signal.
 However, most of the \hermeian{} haloes would be point-like sources in current gamma-ray telescopes, which improves their detectability significantly.
-If the real \hermeian{} population is as large as the simulated one, a combined likelihood analysis of gamma-ray data would further increase the sensitivity to DM signals from these objects.
+If the real \hermeian{} population is as large as the simulated one, a combined likelihood analysis of gamma-ray data would increase the sensitivity to DM signals from these objects.
+In principle, the sensitivity could be increased further by carrying out a combined likelihood analysis of the \Nperi[2] backsplash haloes, which are similarly highly concentrated and typically are closer to the host haloes.
+This would require a more intensive, whole-sky search to identify the full population of \Nperi[2] backsplash galaxies because they are closer and are distributed approximately isotropically with respect to the Milky Way.
+In contrast, most of the population of \hermeian{} haloes are located in two lobes aligned along the Milky Way--M31 line, so the \hermeian{} galaxies could be found more efficiently using smaller targeted surveys.